 - Protecting vulnerable workers (including underserved communities) from discrimination;

 - Addressing selected emerging and developing issues;

 - Ensuring equal pay protections for all workers;

 - Preserving access to the legal system; and

 Florida Attorneys Working Against Discrimination

-If you have been discriminated against in the workplace, contact one of our employment rights attorneys at the office of Robert Norell today for a free consultation.
+If you have been discriminated against in the workplace, contact one of our employment rights attorneys at the office of Robert Norell today for a free case evaluation.
 We are here to help.